Mathematics is the forebearer of the very tag – “difficult”.

 If a student thinks from the beginning that he will not be able to perform well in the subject, he will end up developing a phobia towards Mathematics.

 This in turn will affect his learning ability and performance.
-Positive attitude can bring about a lot of difference.
+The positive attitude can bring about a lot of difference.
 It will act as a confidence booster.

 Ideally, Mathematics should be taught in a way that is easy to comprehend.